sherif-hafiz/docker-symfony/README.md

 Next, put your Symfony application into `symfony` folder and do not forget to add `symfony.dev` in your `/etc/hosts` file.

-Make sure you adjust `database_host` in `parameters.yml` to the database container alias "db"

 Then, run:

 ```bash